 When people ask me what JotForm is, I sometimes find myself fumbling for a good answer.
 Do I tell them what JotForm really is?
 It’s an online form builder.
 That means little to most people.
 Who in the world needs a form builder?
 Do I share what it’s similar to?
-JotForm is like Google Forms, but comes with a lot more options- such as integrations with SalesForce and PayPal to collect contact info, or money.
+JotForm is like Google Forms, but comes with advanced options- such as integrations with SalesForce and PayPal to collect contact info, or money.
 Great.
 Now if the person I’m talking to happens to need a mini-store or a CRM, they’re in.
 I can fall back to our tried and true slogan of “helps you create and publish online forms without writing a single line of code.”
 The thing is, the vast majority of people go about their lives without writing a single line of code.
 It’s hard to appreciate what you’re missing if you never miss it.

 Somewhere along the way, either due to my many failed attempts, laziness, or perhaps a dose of fuk-it-all, I began calling JotForm the Swiss Army Knife of the internet.
 How else can you describe something that can do so many things and solve so many problems, all at the same time?
 A Swiss Army knife has knives, but it also has a bottle opener.
 And tweezers.
 And a toothpick.
 In fact, a Swiss Army Knife is hardly a knife at all.
 It’s a set of tools you can use for a broad variety of purposes, some of which require knives.
 JotForm is a lot like that.